4GeeksAcademy/master-javascript-programming-exercises/exercises/117-getLongestElement/README.md

 ## 💡 Hints:

-+ If there are more than one string tied as the longest, it should return the element with the shorter position.
++ If there are more than one string tied as the longest, it should return the first element found.

 + If the array is empty, it should return an empty string.